burlachenkok/burlachenkok.github.io/_posts/2024-02-14-Unlocking-FedNL-at-KAUST-AI-Simposium.md

 **Scope of our work.** We believe our work will be of interest to the audience working in other aspects of ML (and not in FL) as half of the established principles are general enough and valuable in scenarios where a theoretically compelling ML algorithm requires a strong implementation.

-I am glad that (almost all) the previous work authors on top of which we built this practical implementation plan participated in [Rising Stars in AI Symposium 2024](https://cemse.kaust.edu.sa/ai/aii-symp-2024):
+I am glad that (almost all) the previous work authors on top of which we built this practical implementation plan participated in [KAUST.
+Rising Stars in AI Symposium 2024](https://cemse.kaust.edu.sa/ai/aii-symp-2024):

 * [M.Safaryan](https://scholar.google.com/citations?user=dJNwgT8AAAAJ&hl=en).
 Postdoctoral MSCA Fellow, [IST Austria](https://ist.ac.at/en/home/).
 * [R.Islamov](https://rustem-islamov.github.io/).
 PhD student, [University of Basel](https://www.unibas.ch/en.html).